ctpeterson/SwissFit/README.md

 ## Installation

-A beta release of SwissFit will be uploaded to PyPI for simple installation in the near future.
+SwissFit will be uploaded to PyPI for simple installation in the near future.
 For now, install SwissFit as follows.
 First, clone this repository into whatever folder that you wish.
 Then `cd` into your cloned directory for SwissFit and install by running `setup.py` as
 ```
 python3 setup.py install
 ```